-212. SL on the ESP are not entitled to GRT or IRTC but are entitled to receive resettlement advice from a SRA and maintain rights, under present regulations, to Standard Learning Credits (SLC) (see Part 1 Sect 2.4 and 3.6).
+211. SL on the ESP are not entitled to GRT or IRTC but are entitled to receive resettlement advice from an SRA and maintain rights, under present regulations, to Standard Learning Credits (SLC) (see Part 1 Sect 2.4 and 3.6).
 SL who are entitled to access the ESP and who have registered with the CTP may attend the ESP workshop as a non-GRT event and may also apply to attend CTP in-house training (CF and NCF) on a standby basis, using annual or terminal leave, providing places are available.
-All SL2 are also eligible to attend FAR and the JSHAO civilian housing briefings (see Part 1 Sect 2.3 and 2.4) and employment fairs (see Sect 3.3).
+All SL2 are also eligible to attend FAR and the DEFENCE TRANSITION SERVICES (PART OF DBS) civilian housing briefings (see Part 1 Sect 2.3 and 2.4) and employment fairs (see Sect 3.3).

-213. Following registration on the ESP, SL can access the elements of the CTP provision to which they are entitled including access to RightJob.
-All CTP registered ex-Service personnel may access the RFEA/OA throughout their working life.
+212. Following registration on the ESP, SL can access the elements of the CTP provision to which they are entitled including access to RightJob.
+All CTP registered ex-Service personnel may access the The Forces Employment Charity3 throughout their working life.

 >4 <6 Years' Service

-Career Job Finding Service
+Career Job Finding Service.

-'RightJob' Access
+'RightJob' Access.

-Time GRT - no entitlement
+Time GRT - no entitlement.

-Financial support IRTC - no entitlement
+Financial support IRTC - no entitlement.

-GRT Travel warrants - no entitlement
+GRT Travel warrants - no entitlement .

 Housing Brief and FAR Brief travel warrants - one per event.

 Advice Mandatory SRA briefing.

-Consultant Interview
+Consultant Interview.

-Briefs and Workshops Civilian Housing Brief
+Briefs and Workshops Civilian Housing Brief.

-Employment Support Workshop
+Employment Support Workshop.

+Financial Aspects of Resettlement Brief (including Pensions).

+A number of Employment Fairs are also held and SL may attend.

+Vocational Training Access (on a Standby basis) to over 50 Various Resettlement

+Training Centre Courses.

+Post-Discharge Access to RightJob and employment support (up to 2 years).

+Support THE FORCES EMPLOYMENT CHARITY support for life.

+CST Tracking and Support.

-214. Employment Support Programme at a Glance.
+213. Employment Support Programme at a Glance.

 2 Including ESL only if there is sufficient time before discharge.
+3 Formerly separate charities; Regular Forces Employment Charity (RFEA) and Officers' Association (OA).